guardian/cdk-autoscaling-instance-refresh/README.md

 * `npx cdk deploy`  deploy this stack to your default AWS account/region
 * `npx cdk diff`    compare deployed stack with current state
 * `npx cdk synth`   emits the synthesized CloudFormation template

+## TODO
+  - Bad healthcheck deployment
+  - Scale out event _during_ deployment
+    - Which launch template is used for the new instances?
+  - Scale in event _during_ deployment
+  - How does instance warm up impact things?